-If you want to access great Salesforce content in the car, at the gym or otherwise on the go, podcasts are where it’s at.
-One of the best things about using a CRM platform like Salesforce is accessing the gigantic community that has grown around it over the last 19 years.
-Salesforce podcasting, like Salesforce blogging, is a surprisingly varied and rich niche.
-The top podcasts on our list range from highly technical dev talk to general news and best-practice sales and marketing discussions.
+If you want to access excellent Salesforce content in the car, at the gym or otherwise on the go, podcasts are where it’s at.
+One of the best things about using a customer relationship management (CRM) platform like Salesforce is access to the gigantic community that has grown around it over the last few decades.
+We’ll highlight eight podcasts that can expand and enhance your Salesforce knowledge and understanding.

 Editor’s note: Looking for the right CRM software for your business?
 Fill out the below questionnaire to be connected with vendors that can help.